Microsoft 365, Licensing and Functionality, FAQ and Information

 - Extra help

 - Academic and Grad hourlies

-- Affected staff groups assigned an A1 license will no longer be able to personally download and install desktop versions of Microsoft Office apps on any device, including university-owned.
+- Affected staff groups assigned an A1 license will no longer be able to personally download, install, or activate desktop versions of Microsoft Office apps on any device, including university-owned devices.

 - Desktop Office apps include Outlook, Word, Excel, PowerPoint, OneNote, Publisher, and Access.